X

 Body types

 I typically recommend hybrid mattresses to people who weigh over 230 pounds because all-foam mattresses won't be as long-lasting, durable or supportive as a hybrid bed with steel coils.
-And in the case of the Loom & Leaf, you don't want to spend that much money on a mattress that's going to prematurely hit its expiration date.
+In the case of the Loom & Leaf, you don't want to spend that much money on a mattress that's going to prematurely hit its expiration date.
 If you're over the 230-pound mark, consider taking a peek at CNET's best mattresses for heavy people

 Price